 And as mentioned above, Faces remains one of the most widely admired American productions of the ’60s.
 It was nominated for three Academy Awards – supporting nods for Seymour Cassel and Lynn Carlin (photo), and an original screenplay nod for Cassavetes – and earned John Marley the Best Actor Award at the Venice Film Festival.
 Even so, as far as I’m concerned Faces is nothing more than an overlong, pretentious, superficial bore.

-Addendum: At the 1968 New York Film Critics Circle’s awards, when Faces lost by one vote to Anthony Harvey’s considerably more conventional The Lion in Winter (though actually an indie, as it was an Avco Embassy release), Life reviewer Richard Schickel became so incensed he labeled several veteran critics “deadwood” and – temporarily, as it turned out – resigned from the NYFCC.
+Update: At the 1968 New York Film Critics Circle’s awards, when Faces lost by one vote to Anthony Harvey’s considerably more conventional The Lion in Winter (though actually an indie, as it was an Avco Embassy release), Life reviewer Richard Schickel became so incensed he labeled several veteran critics “deadwood” and – temporarily, as it turned out – resigned from the NYFCC.
 Following Schickel’s Faces fit, “some of those girls had tears in their eyes,” a Circle member told Variety‘s Stuart Byron.

 Source: Damien Bona and Mason Wiley’s Inside Oscar.